Fritz Poleck

-Wehrmacht
+Military service

 Fritz Poleck belonged from 10 November 1938 to 31 March 1941 to the OKW.
 He was commanded on 1 April 1941 as First General Staff Officer (Ia) to the 170th Infantry Division (Wehrmacht).
 With effect from 15 April 1943, its displacement was carried out in the guide reserve of the OKH.
 By 21 May 1943, he returned as a Quartermaster to the German General Staff.

-Promotion to Major General

 In this service position he was promoted in accordance with decision of 9 May 1945 retroactive to 20 April 1945 to major general.

-Signing of the partial surrender
+Signing of the Partial surrender

 On 4 May 1945 on the Timeloberg at Wendisch Evern he was a signatory to the unconditional surrender to the British of the German forces in the Netherlands, in north west Germany including all islands, and in Denmark and all naval ships in those areas, with Admiral Hans-Georg von Friedeburg, General Eberhard Kinzel, Rear Admiral Gerhard Wagner and Major Hans Jochen Friedel.